Essential oils and pregnancy: what you need to know

 The first trimester of pregnancy is the most sensitive for the baby.

-It’s also important to use only pure essential oils, staying away from solvents, extracts, and oils that might be adulterated with synthetic substances (such as fragrance oils).
+It’s also important to use only pure essential oils, staying away from solvents, extracts, and oils that might be adulterated with synthetic substances (such as fragrance oils) as they can be potentially harmful.

-At Aromatics, we don’t recommend the internal use of essential oils—and this is doubly true during pregnancy
+At Aromatics, we don’t recommend you ingest essential oils—and this is doubly true during pregnancy.
+Exercise caution when using essential oils topically and avoid ingesting them during pregnancy.

 Essential oils to avoid during pregnancy

-There’s no universally accepted list of oils that are unsafe during pregnancy.
+There’s no universally accepted list of certain essential oils to avoid during pregnancy.

 Some of our essential oils that are contraindicated during pregnancy are: